 Stability and Fault Tolerance

 Those who have worked with services on cloud providers know that they go down.
 They provide their own SLA for each component type, but customers must decide if that SLA is acceptable.
-Each cloud provides for designing fault tolerance into applications and infrastructure, but the correct components must be designed around the correct usage, acceptable cost and whether or not their use is supported for the situation.
+Each cloud provides for designing fault tolerance into applications and infrastructure, but the correct components must be designed around the correct usage, acceptable cost, and whether or not their use is supported for the situation.
 Availability zones (different datacenters) can be used within the same region, services can be spread out between regions, load balancers are available and external DNS services can be used.
 If a failure is not planned for, business disruption can occur and money can be lost.

 Sizing and Cost Analysis

 With cloud components, different SKUs are available based on the need.
-Virtual Machines have SKUs that represent the amount of CPU, RAM, supported disk types, GPUs etc., and each comes at a different cost.
+Virtual Machines have SKUs that represent the amount of CPU, RAM, supported disk types, GPUs, etc., and each comes at a different cost.
 VPNs have SKUs based on ISP connection and whether or not they should have zone redundancy.
-Since the cloud is a subscription and consumption based model, the right analysis and design will provide systems that work as expected with an acceptable and understood price.
+Since the cloud is a subscription and consumption-based model, the right analysis and design will provide systems that work as expected with an acceptable and understood price.

 Automation and Standardization

 The cloud can be fully managed as code.
 Each cloud has its own specific system for automating resource deployment (Azure has ARM, AWS has CloudFormation) or a multi-cloud solution like HashiCorp Terraform can be used.
 If an organization relies on multiple engineers to deploy and configure cloud resources their own way, it will mirror the issues of having non-standard physical server deployments and configurations.
 Cloud designs should use code as much as possible, tags should be assigned to all resources to provide searchable metadata and policies can add a layer of control to the environment.
-Proper planning in this area will lead to less unknowns and cleanup later.
+Proper planning in this area will lead to fewer unknowns and cleanup later.

-Monitoring, Performance and Scaling
+Monitoring, Performance, and Scaling

 Backup and Disaster Recovery

-This topic is self-explanatory but critical to build into the design.
+This topic is self-explanatory but critical to building into the design.
 Never leave out backup and disaster recovery.
 Policies that exist for on-premises applications must apply to those in the cloud as well.
 Will the configurations work as expected and guarantee the same RPO and RTO?

-Refactoring and going cloud-native
+Refactoring and Going Cloud-Native

 The cloud now has many new resource types that never existed before.
 The proper design will determine the best use of these and possibly allow applications to be refactored to new cloud-native designs.
-Azure Functions, Logic Apps and AWS Lambda functions allow code and workflows to be active without requiring a server to be maintained.
-Cloud providers offer DB as service, Web applications as a service, machine learning components, distributed compute nodes, etc. So many options are available for modernizing applications and moving away from the monolithic approach.
+Azure Functions, Logic Apps, and AWS Lambda functions allow code and workflows to be active without requiring a server to be maintained.
+Cloud providers offer DB as a service, Web applications as a service, machine learning components, distributed compute nodes, etc. So many options are available for modernizing applications and moving away from the monolithic approach.

 Now that all of the above topics have been designed in the cloud of your choice, does it also make sense to distribute your infrastructure across multiple clouds for diversity?
 Properly understand the application and business requirements will determine if the design calls for multi-cloud tenancy.

-Many more topics can be added to this list, but what is here should begin shine the spotlight as to why a well-designed cloud deployment is crucial to the success of its use.
+Many more topics can be added to this list, but what is here should begin to shine the spotlight as to why a well-designed cloud deployment is crucial to the success of its use.
 Like the home improvement store, the cloud will give you all the tools and parts to build amazing things, but their proper use must be understood and coupled with a solid design.
 In these days of ransomware and increased Internet criminal activity, no stone can be left unturned as companies extend their infrastructure and application to the cloud.